preemptive/dotfuscator-pro-samples/ResourceEncryptionSample/ResourceEncryptionSample/README.md

 ## Summary of the Resource Enryption Sample

-In order for you to successfully obfuscate an application that have resource file/files, change the settings of `Disable Resource Encrption` fetaure from `Yes` to `No` and select the appropriate resource file/files from the Resource Encryption tab.
+In order for you to successfully obfuscate an application that have resource file/files, change the settings of `Disable Resource Encryption` fetaure from `Yes` to `No` and select the appropriate resource file/files from the Resource Encryption tab.
 Dotfuscator provides a fine-grained, rule based facility for doing this.